-In the new covenant, we perceive the presence of God with our spirit, soul and body, for we have been born again as new creatures, created in Christ Jesus (Eph 2:10).
+The perceived presence of God is with our spirit, soul and body, for we have been born again as new creatures, created in Christ Jesus (Eph 2:10).
 From Adams fall until the resurrection of Jesus, the presence of God with His people Israel was perceived with their body and soul.

 About Fifty days after the resurrection of Jesus, on the day of Pentecost, God poured out His Spirit.
 All who repented and believed and were baptized were indwelt with the Holy Spirit.All who believe Jesus was raised from the dead are indwelt with the Holy Spirit.